-Our first consulting contract was with one foreign country, where the consulting fee was fixed and determinable under the contract.
+Both consulting contracts mentioned above were with the EAA of Abu Dhabi, one of the member Emirates of the UAE.
+For the first contract entered into, the consulting fee was fixed and determinable.
 The consulting fee could have been refundable under the provision of this contract if we would have breached the contract, such as not deliver the final report to the foreign government.
 Therefore, based on these contract terms, the consulting fee revenue from this contract was recognized on the completed performance model.
-We completed substantially all of the deliverables in our first consulting project in March 2008 and therefore recognized all of the revenue in accordance to the completed performance model revenue recognition guidelines.
+We completed substantially all of the deliverables in our first consulting project in March 2008 and therefore recognized all of the revenue in accordance with the completed performance model revenue recognition guidelines.
 We received all of this revenue in December 2007, in advance of our billing in March 2008.
-The amount billed in advance of the period in which service is rendered was recorded as a liability in the accompanying balance sheet captioned "Deferred revenue", in 2007.
+The amount billed in advance of the period in which service was rendered was recorded as a liability in the accompanying balance sheet captioned "deferred revenue" in 2007.
+The total consulting revenue recognized under this contract during the three months ended March 31, 2008 was \$3,793,125, which was the balance in the deferred revenue balance sheet account at December 31, 2007, as no revenue from this contract had been recognized in 2007.